 The Bellaire City Council will continue discussions about sidewalks at the upcoming City Council meetings in September – 17th, 24th, and October 1st.
 See this page for dates and information.

-By their vote the four council members overruled an earlier vote to retain 4 foot sidewalks on the recommendation of the Building and Standards Commission.
+By their vote the four council members overruled an earlier vote on December 18, 2017, to retain 4 foot sidewalks on the recommendation of the Building and Standards Commission.
 At that time Councilmembers Pappas and Fife voted in favor of 4-foot sidewalks!

 These Council members now seem convinced that this is what most Bellaire residents want, even though none of the language for the Bonds for Better Bellaire 2016 on the City website or the ballot mentioned that $4 million of the bonds would be for stand-alone sidewalks.
 View the promotion of the 2016 Bonds for Better Bellaire bond issue as posted on the City website here.